 - Explore the philosophical, ethical, legal, economic and ecological implications of the decisions made by corporate, non-profit and public sector global leaders

 - Analyze the available tools and innovative models for measuring social impacts and balancing stakeholder value in a variety of corporate, nonprofit and public sector organizations

 - Develop and articulate a personal vision for integrating moral decision-making, social justice, citizenship and responsible management in their future professional lives

 Application for the minor is open to all undergraduate students.
-Students may apply for admission in the spring of their freshman year or spring of their sophomore year.
-Eligible, admitted students wishing to declare the Managing for Social Impact Minor must do so by the fall semester of their junior year, no later than October 15.
+Students may apply for admission any time beginning in the spring of their freshman year until the fall semester of their junior year.
+We review applications every week during the academic year.
 See the Application Guidelines for more information.